Compact Formulae for Three-Center Nuclear Attraction Integrals Over Exponential Type Functions: Conclusion

 \section{Conclusion}

 In this work, we report the analytical expression~\eqref{eq:TCNAI4} for the semi-infinite integral bottleneck occurring in the three-center nuclear attraction integrals over $B$ functions.
 We describe how to compute the formula to obtain an efficient evaluation in double precision arithmetic.
 This requires the rational minimax approximants that minimize the maximum error on the interval of evaluation.
-The numerical tests show a substantial gain in efficiency over the state-of-the-art.
+The numerical tests show a substantial gain in efficiency over existing methods based on nonlinear transformations and extrapolation methods.